Ref Library Sitemap

 Geek Out with All Kinds of Alternative Energy from Alternative Energy Geek.
 Find answers to all things alternative energy: solar power, wind energy, geothermal, nuclear energy, tidal energy, wave energy, biomass energy, hydrogen energy, renewable energy, cold fusion energy, human energy, pumped storage, and more.

-Google PowerMeter.
-"If you cannot measure it, you cannot improve it." — Lord Kelvin.
+Google PowerMeter was launched on October 5, 2009 and ended on September 16, 2011, from Wikipedia.
+"If you cannot measure it, you cannot improve it." ~ Lord Kelvin.
 "How much does it cost to leave your TV on all day?
 What about turning your air conditioning 1 degree cooler?"
-Google aims to "enable a future where access to personal electricity information helps everyone make smarter energy choices."
+Google aimed to "enable a future where access to personal electricity information helps everyone make smarter energy choices."

 A Guide to Energy Efficiency Resources.
 Published by Furnace Compare, Apr.
 21, 2017.
 Contents include: